 “Asami Shrine is a powerful spot in Beppu wrapping the city in good energy,” says Takasaki-san, the owner of the “Sabou Takasaki” onsen that we will introduce in this article.
 Both the onsen and the tea ceremony offered here are wonderful, but the biggest attraction here is Mr. Takasaki himself.
 We will introduce both the unique characteristics of this onsen and it’s caretaker.

-Mr. Takasaki’s love of hot springs is not only within Beppu, but spreads beyond to the rest of Kyushu, located in the south of Japan, an area called Sennin, meaning “a person of hot springs.”
-Mr. Takasaki will also regularly take walks around the area both by Asami shrine and near Takasaki Tea.
+Mr. Takasaki’s love of hot springs is not only within Beppu, but spreads beyond to the rest of Kyushu, located in the south of Japan.
+A Sennin, meaning “a person of hot springs,” Mr. Takasaki will also regularly take walks around the area both by Asami Shrine and near Takasaki Tea.
 Many guests who come here have a deep interest in onsen history and culture, so they love to talk with Mr. Takasaki when they come to visit.